Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

-We conducted 1-2 hour single-session interviews with trainees via Zoom.
+We conducted 1-2 hour single-session semi-structured interviews with TGGD trainees via Zoom.
 We first gathered information about age, gender identity, voice training experience, and work with voice experts.
-We then focused on how trainees identified and modified their voice goals, and what factors informed these goals.
-Next, we examined how voice goals informed training, starting with how the goal impacted their perception of the voice training journey, then identifying how goals shaped their target-setting practices, including voice generalization targets when applicable.
-We then asked about the social and technological influences on goal and target-setting, including the impact of voice training media and communities, voice changers, and pitch-grabber applications.
-Finally, we brainstormed a voice training system with the same design as the system from the expert interviews, but asked questions focused on trainees' experiences and desires for voice training technology.
+We then focused on understanding the trainee's voice goal exploration process.
+Specifically, we asked how trainees identified and modified their voice goals, what factors informed these goals, how voice goals impacted and shaped overall voice training journey, and how social factors and technology use affect their voice goal identification.

+Mirroring our expert interviews, we finally conducted a semi-structured brainstorming section to discuss potential integration of emerging voice technologies in their training journey, seeking to understand how these technologies might complement and enhance their voice training experiences.